gregoil/rotest/docs/cli_options/client_options.rst

     Choose resources based on the given query.

-You can run tests with specific resources, using options :option:`--resources` or :option:`-r`.
+You can run tests with specivalue fic resources, using options :option:`--resources` or :option:`-r`.

 The request is of the form: